yokawasa/azure-container-labs/labs/istio-02-deploy-bookinfo.md

 If your environment supports these two APIs, then you may use `automatic sidecar injection`.

+> [NOTE]: automatic injection occurs at the pod-level.
+You won’t see any change to the deployment itself.
+Instead you’ll want to check individual pods (via `kubectl describe`) to see the injected proxy.

 ## Deploy sample app - Bookinfo
 ### Option1 - manual sidecar injection.
 ```